 The present study has its limitations.
 Its principal limitation is the small data set limiting analysis to descriptive statistical comparisons between groups, which was a result of multiple factors.
 First, attrition played a major role in limiting the number of participants.
-If a learner did not participate in all instructional modules and all three testing periods, that learner was excluded from the data set.
-Second, role-plays are not as tightly controlled as other methods of data collection.
+If a learner did not participate in all instructional modules and all three testing periods, that learner was excluded from the data set Second, role-plays are not as tightly controlled as other methods of data collection.
 Learners did not always produce the desired speech act sequence, further reducing the number of tokens that were counted in the present study.
-Third, the time constraint set by the research institution limited how many role-plays could be completed.
+Third, the time constraint set by the research institution limited how many ple-plays could be completed.
 A 20-minute testing session was not always adequate to ensure that all learners were able to produce the desired speech act sequence.
-Finally, learners at the intermediate level may not have been advanced enough to produce the structures required for complex compliment-compliment response sequences, thus relying on transparent structures (Koike, 1989) such as Appreciation (Gracias [Thank you]).
-This may have been compounded by the lendency to associate one form, such as Me gusta/encanta+(NP) (I like+NP; NP spleasing to me), with one function (Andersen, 1984).
+Finally, learners at the intermediate level may not have been advancede enough to produce the structures required for complex compliment-complimente response sequences, thus relying on transparent structures (Koike, 1989) suche as Appreciation (Gracias [Thank you]).
+This may have been compounded by thee lendency to associate one form, such as Me gusta/encanta+(NP) (! like+NP; NPe is pleasing to me), with one function (Andersen, 1984).

 A further limitation of the study was the restricted timeframe for metapragmatic instruction.
 Only 40 minutes were allotted for the instructors to present the materials to their classes.
-Despite this, instructed learners still demonstrated advantages over the control group participants, reflected in both the quantitative neir own data analysis and in the qualitative sequential analysis.
-It is possible that additional e of boll bous on this speech act sequence would further enhance the effects seen here.
-IS MOVE
+Despite this, instructed learners still demonstrated advantages over the control group participants, reflected in both the quantitative data analysis and in the qualitative sequential analysis.
+It is possible that additional focusion this speech act sequence would further enhance the effects seen here.